rizz-wan/clock/README.md

 This is a neumorphic analog clock.
 > ![sample](./clock.png)
 ## Running project locally
-- Clone Repo
+- Clone the repository.
-- Open [index.html](./index.html) in your favourite browser
+- Open [index.html](./index.html) in your favourite browser.